Duck, Goose & Chicken Hatchery

 The Livestock Conservancy realizes one of the the best ways to preserve a breed is to make it a profitable animal to raise and sell.
 Only then will there be more demand for that breed and more breeders.
 Hence the emphasis is on the unique attributes some breeds have in terms of meat taste and texture, capacity to handle challenging environments, ability to reproduce and care for their young, wool quality, etc. Consumers want a choice in what they purchase.
 Heritage breeds of livestock and poultry provide that alternative.

-The main activities of the ALBC are:
+The main activities of The Livestock Conservancy are:

-Research on breed characteristics and populations, and publish an annual Conservation Priority List
+- Research on breed characteristics and populations, and publish an annual Conservation Priority List

-Education about genetic diversity, breed attributes, and the role of livestock in a more sustainable agriculture.
+- Education about genetic diversity, breed attributes, and the role of livestock in a more sustainable agriculture.

-Technical, marketing, and promotional support to a network of breeders, breed associations, and farmers.
+- Technical, marketing, and promotional support to a network of breeders, breed associations, and farmers.

-Assistance to gene banks to identify important genetic materials that should be collected from endangered breeds.
+- Assistance to gene banks to identify important genetic materials that should be collected from endangered breeds.

-Genetic rescues of threatened populations.
+- Genetic rescues of threatened populations.

 The Livestock Conservancy is a valuable organization to farmers and consumers - now and in the future.
 Please consider joining this vital effort to preserve rare livestock and poultry breeds.
-I am a member and director and wholly support the mission of the Livestock Conservancy.
+I am a member and director and wholly support the mission of The Livestock Conservancy.

 Comments